 The Coordinated Astronomical Numerical Software, CANS, was developed for the Japanese astrophysical community by T. Yokoyama at the University of Tokyo and collaborators, and is publicly available with documents at the website \url{http://www-space.eps.s.u-tokyo.ac.jp/~yokoyama/etc/cans/}.
 The base schemes are the modified Lax--Wendroff scheme and the CIP--MOCCT scheme \citep{Yabe2001,Kudoh1999}, but the Roe--MUSCL scheme is also available.
 Additional physics modules of heat conduction and radiative cooling, and many application modules are also included.
 A physical problem can be easily solved by choosing the numerical schemes and visualizing by prebuilt Interactive Data Language (IDL) procedures, from which researchers and graduate students benefit when starting their simulation studies.
 CANS has been used in space and astrophysical applications since its start in 2002 \citep[e.g.,][] {Asai2004,Isobe2005,Hanayama2005,Tao2005,Tsubouchi2009,Toriumi2011}.

 CANS+ (CANS-plus) was designed based on the CANS philosophy, but has implemented the state-of-the-art numerical algorithms and parallelization.
 The codes are written in Fortran90/95 and are organized in a modular way as in CANS.
-Hybrid parallelization is implemented by using the MPI library and OpenMP for effective parallel scaling on modern massive parallel supercomputer systems.
+Hybrid parallelization is implemented by using the MPI library and OpenMP for effective parallel scaling on modern massively parallel supercomputer systems.
+Scripts for reading output data are prepared for both Python and IDL languages so users can choose either of these environments for analysis.
+Sample codes for visualization in Python using the Matplotlib modules and IDL are also available for quick analyses.
 The code can be downloaded from the CANS+ documentation website \url{http://www.astro.phys.s.chiba-u.ac.jp/cans/doc/}.
 In this paper, we detail the numerical algorithms adopted in CANS+ in Section 2 and show assessments of the code's capability with various physical problems in Section 3.
 As an application of CANS+, we present three-dimensional (3D) global simulations of a black hole accretion disk and discuss how the selection of the numerical schemes affects the angular momentum transport and the resulting mass accretion rate during its long-term evolution in Section 4.
 A summary of the paper and future perspectives are given in Section 5.